karina-klinkeviciute/rainbow-challenge/rainbow/readme.md

 ### Rainbow Challenge project

-Rainbow challenge is a project meant to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA+ rights.
+Rainbow challenge is a project by [Tolerantiško Jaunimo Asociacija](https://tja.lt/) (Tolerant Youth Association).
+It was designed to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA+ rights.
+This project is

 ### Rainbow Challenge app

-This app helps people, especially youth to get involved in the LGBTQIA+ activism and support in a captivating and rewarding way.
+This app helps people, especially youth to get involved in the LGBTQIA+ activism in a captivating and rewarding way.

 #### Rainbow challenge app code